Over the Air Testing in SDV

 There are both technical and logistical challenges in Over the Air testing updates in software defined vehicles.
 This broad range of vehicle models makes compatibility challenging as the manufactures usually contract with several ECU vendors on different software platforms.
 As the example of the ID.4 electric SUV by Volkswagen, the vehicle incorporates dozens of ECUs of various suppliers, so it is challenging to coordinate the software versions across all the systems.

-Another significant issue is cybersecurity, which can be a problem with OTA channels since they may be intercepted or tampered with.
-A denial-of-service attacks and unauthorized access have been identified as some of the threats highlighted by the National Highway Traffic Safety Administration (NHTSA).
 The remote hacking of a Jeep Cherokee in 2015 came as a grand alarm and led to a significant change in encryption and support of certificate-based authentication as well as the use of secure boot mechanisms by car manufacturers.

-Moreover, the manufacturing industry has to meet stringent regulatory standards, such as the ISO/SAE 21434 on cybersecurity and the UNECE WP.29 on how to deal with a software update.
 Wards Intelligence (2025) survey found out that the majority of engineers are aware that OTA updates are important and yet they continue to have difficulties in implementing them into older systems and incurring related expenses.
-Testing should also be made to consider the edge conditions, which include low battery, extreme weather and simultaneous updates which will result in unpredictable system behavior unless well tested.
+Testing must also consider edge conditions such as low battery, extreme weather and simultaneous updates, because these scenarios can create unpredictable system behavior unless engineers test them thoroughly.

 Best Practices for Secure Over the Air Testing